Teaching, Learning and Curriculum

 Aspirations for students and how progress will be monitored

 All SEND students undergo baseline assessments in subject areas.
 They also complete CAT assessments.
-Students complete both formative and summative assessment throughout the year in their subject areas and their progress is reported and monitored at five ‘Assessment Points’.
+Students complete both formative and summative assessment throughout the year in their subject areas and their progress is reported and monitored at four ‘Assessment Points’.
 Twice a year, they also complete the NFER National Group Reading Test.
 This student data is then analysed by Directors of Learning, Student Progress Leaders, the SENDCo and the Senior Leadership Team.
 Each half term, a ‘Raising Achievement and Progress’ meeting and a separate ‘Extended Leadership’ meeting is held with these members of staff and the data is then analysed, discussed and interventions are put in place where appropriate.

 The Senior Leadership Team also conduct half-termly Faculty dashboard meetings with the Directors of Learning for each faculty and this data is analysed in detail in the aim of narrowing gaps and raising standards for all.